 Serum from a blood draw or whole blood from a finger stick may be used to measure immediate and delayed allergies.
 US BioTek uses state of the art ELISA methodology for FOODStats antibody assessments.
 ELISA stands for Enzyme-Linked Immunosorbent Assay.
 ELISA is a semi-quantitative screening tool for the detection of IgA, IgE and IgG antibodies in serum.

 Are there any food restrictions prior to testing?

 No. It is advised to maintain usual dietary habits and consume a variety of foods before testing, if possible.
 Prolonged avoidance of certain foods may show low serological values.

 It is strongly advised to avoid any food that may have resulted in a previous adverse reaction or anaphylaxis.

 Are there any medication restrictions prior to testing?

 Immunosuppressive drugs such as oral or intranasal corticosteroids (prednisone, beclomethasone, fluticasone, triamcinolone), and topical cortisone suspensions and creams, may affect test results.
 The suggested time period to abstain from these is 4 weeks.
-However, the dosage, route, half-life of medication, and duration of administration on systemic immune response, can vary on its effects.
-The practitioner must weigh in these variables with the current health status of the patient.

 What is an allergic cross-reaction?